Advanced Placement (AP)

 World Language Department: AP Spanish Language and Culture, AP Spanish Literature and Culture

 Here are two links to videos that will help you get enrolled in your AP Classroom and get registered for your AP Exams on Total Registration.
-If you have questions, come ask Mr. Ady in the Counseling Center or Mrs. Horst in the Post Grad Center.
+If you have questions, come ask Mr. Ady or Ms. Elliott in the AP office (II-320).

 Help with AP Classroom: https://youtu.be/ISIkjZ7AryE